GitHub Integration

 Security

-Section titled “Security”- OAuth tokens are encrypted at rest
+Section titled “Security”- API tokens are encrypted at rest using pgcrypto

 - Tokens can be revoked from GitHub settings